korcankaraokcu/PINCE/CONTRIBUTING.md

     - [gdbextensions.py](./libpince/gdb_python_scripts/gdbextensions.py) - Contains custom GDB commands
     - [gdbutils.py](./libpince/gdb_python_scripts/gdbutils.py) - Contains utility functions for GDB commands

-**About GUI file structure refactoring**: PINCE.py currently holds all of the GUI logic classes and this makes PINCE.py grow larger as the project progresses.
-To prevent this, all GUI logic will be carried to their respective folders and the GUI folder will follow this structure:
+**About GUI file structure refactoring**: PINCE.py currently still holds some of the GUI logic classes and this makes PINCE.py larger than it needs to be.
+To deal with this, all GUI logic will be carried to their respective folders and the GUI folder will follow this structure:
 ```
 GUI/
 |-- Settings/